rashmirrajashekara/docs/quick-start-guides/Quick Start Guide - Intel® Security Libraries - Secure Key Caching.md

     systemctl restart nginx
 ```

-Establish ssh session with the nginx using the key transferred inside the enclave
+Establish a tls session with the nginx using the key transferred inside the enclave

 ```
     wget https://localhost:2443 --no-check-certificate